blazium-engine/blazium-docs/tutorials/3d/3d_rendering_limitations.rst

 always be sufficient.

 Some rendering engines feature *order-independent transparency* techniques to alleviate this, but this is costly on the GPU.
-Godot currently doesn't provide this feature.
+Blazium currently doesn't provide this feature.
 There are still several ways to avoid this problem:

 - Only make materials transparent if you actually need it.
 If a material only